Dental Crowns Washington, DC

 Can I get a cavity in a dental crown?

 No, the dental crown itself isn’t susceptible to tooth decay.
-But it’s important to remember that you still have a natural tooth under the crown.
+But you can still develop a cavity in the tooth under the crown.
 If the crown doesn’t fit properly or you don’t take care of it in the way you should, debris and bacteria can get under the crown.
 This can allow the tooth to decay underneath the cap, compromising the fit and your oral health.

 Am I a good candidate for a dental crown?